The entire movie could count as this to the franchise, as the "Search for God" plot is almost never referred to again after the fact.

 Most of the effects problems were apparently to do with the motion control photography being done at 16fps instead of the usual 24fps, as a cost-saving measure.
 Notably, the static shots of the Enterprise and the Klingon Bird-of-Prey are generally okay (if a bit flatly lit), but whenever they move they do it in a stuttery, jerky fashion that looks like something out of an old Ray Harryhausen flick.

+On the topic of the Enterprise, the model representing it was vandalized during the film's production by employees of Universal Studios Florida.
 Basically, the fact that Bran Ferren (the man behind the effects) has never been allowed near another movie to this day (he currently works for Disney Imagineering) says it all.